jquantstats vs. QuantStats — Engineering Comparison¶

 conventional: pytest, pytest-cov, ruff, pyright.
 There is no evidence of

-an enforced coverage threshold, mutation testing, or property-based testing.
+an enforced coverage threshold or property-based testing.

 jquantstats treats verification as a first-class deliverable: